 11 a.m. to 3 p.m. daily.
 Located 14 miles south of Yachats.
 Oregon State Parks parking pass required, $5.

 NOTE: For the convenience of our guests we have purchased a permit for day use and parking in Oregon State Parks.

 Blue dot shows location of Yachats; Click on "View Larger Map" for our location.

-The Amanda Statue (right) is placed in a grotto about halfway into the Amanda Trail.
+The Amanda Statue (above lower right) is placed in a grotto about halfway into the Amanda Trail.
 It honors a blind Native American woman forced to walk on the rocky beach from her home to the Coast sub-reservation located where the Adobe Resort is now.
 The trail begins at the base of our driveway and goes to the Amanda grotto and on to Cape Perpetua.